arivera12/BlazorBrowserStorage/README.md

 `services.AddBlazorBrowserStorage();`

-## No Javascript Library Reference Dependency
+## No javascript library reference dependency

 This library was ported and improved from [BlazorExtensions.Storage](https://github.com/BlazorExtensions/Storage) but removing any javascript dependency.